dibaloke/dibaloke.github.io/_pages/markdown.md

   - Fundamentals of Electrical Engineering Laboratory
   - Principle of Electrical Engineering Sessional

-> I was also an instructor of the [Python Certification Course 2022](https://eece.gitbook.io/python-certification-course-2022)
+- I was also an instructor of the [Python Certification Course 2022](https://eece.gitbook.io/python-certification-course-2022) arranged by the EECE Department, MIST.

 ### Teaching Assistant in the Computer Science Department, Marquette University
-> I was a TA for the "Introduction to Software Development" for Fall 2023, Spring 2024, Fall 2024.
+-  I was and am a TA for the "Introduction to Software Development" for Fall 2023, Spring 2024 and Fall 2024.